ww9980/Carnalitas/CONTRIBUTING.md

 If you are an official contributor to this project, **create a new branch** from the "developing" branch (you can do it from github or directly from your local git repository)
   > If you are not an official contributor, you can fork this project and work on your feature there
   - It is recommended to name your branch "**feature/concise-name-of-the-feature**" for a new feature or "**fix/concise-name-of-the-bugfix**" for a bugfix.
-  - If your feature or bugfixe is related to an existing issue, you can add its number (ie. #42) to the branch name

 ### Work on your branch
 You can now start working on your feature by pushing your modification to your feature branch.